 Then, maybe, we can return to rankings that have some substance.
 That aren’t hairy in all the wrong places.
 How about some numbers that have enough thought behind them that they really are worth arguing over on Twitter.
 Don’t hold your breath waiting for me to join in though.
 There are plenty of other things that I find worthy when it comes to a good argument.
 None of which need to be ranked.

 Jim Quist is a member of the Football Writers Association of America and Atlantic Coast Sports Media Association.
+He currently indulges his quest for knowledge in the Beer Brewer Professional Certificate program at the University of Richmond.
 Follow him on Twitter @ACCTheQ.

 ACC Nation Podcast